The process of voluntary return and reintegration

 4Applying for assisted return

 If you decide that assisted return is the right choice for you, a dedicated counsellor at the return counselling centre can help you complete the application form.
-IOM and your return counsellor can assist you with the planning and organization of the journey.
+The Federal Office for Migration and Refugees and your return counsellor can assist you with the planning and organization of the journey.
 Depending on your nationality, you may also be provided with reintegration assistance.

 Go to our programmes page to learn more about the support possibilities that are available to you.